-- This programme will provide insight into the principles of conservation management, biodiversity measurement, applied ecology, the human dimension of conservation and allow students to gain skills in the application of economic tools for conservation, conservation genetics and the epidemiology of diseases that threaten endangered species.
+- Learn skills in the application of economic tools for conservation, conservation genetics and the epidemiology of diseases that threaten endangered species.

-- The University of Glasgow has a wide range of experience, expertise and long-term cooperation with partners in northern Tanzania.
-This Programme offers students the opportunity to benefit from well-established teaching and support at the Institute of Biodiversity, Animal Health and Comparative Medicine at the University of Glasgow, and combine that with research work in one of the major conservation areas of Tanzania.
+- The University of Glasgow has a wide range of experience, expertise and long-term cooperation with partners in northern Tanzania offering students the opportunity to benefit from well-established teaching and support at the Institute of Biodiversity, Animal Health and Comparative Medicine at the University of Glasgow, and combining that with research work in one of the major conservation areas of Tanzania.